How to keep hackers informed about your users!?

 }

-The above code block tries to identify possible causes of unsuccessful authentication attempt as much as possible.
-Actually, it is good as long as the identified cause isn’t bubbled up to the GUI, with error messages like; “You cannot login.
-Username not found.”, “You cannot login.
-Invalid password.”,”You cannot login.
-User revoked.” and so on.
-With the help of such descriptive messages, a hacker trying to attack against your system might deduce some critical information for his/her break-in attempts.
-Instead, a general “unsuccessful login-try again” message should be enough, for example “Unsuccessful login attempt.
-Invalid username or password.”
+The above code block attempts to identify possible causes of unsuccessful authentication attempts in detail.
+However, it’s important that these identified causes aren’t surfaced to the GUI with error messages such as "You cannot login.
+Username not found.", "You cannot login.
+Invalid password.", or "You cannot login.
+User revoked.", as such descriptive messages could provide valuable information to a hacker attempting to exploit vulnerabilities in your system.
+Instead, a generic message like "Unsuccessful login attempt.
+Invalid username or password." should suffice.

-My opinion about why many application developers fall into that trap is that, apart from not having enough knowledge about application security concepts, they simply confuse such business exceptions with unexpected program errors, and try to provide current user as much information as possible to help them with identifying what did go wrong at runtime.
-For our case, catching a general AuthenticationException in presentation level, and showing off the not so specific “unsuccessful login attempt” message should be the way to go.
+Many application developers fall into the trap of revealing too much information due to a lack of knowledge about application security concepts.
+They often confuse business exceptions with unexpected program errors and aim to provide users with as much information as possible to assist them in identifying what went wrong at runtime.
+In our case, catching a general AuthenticationException at the presentation level and displaying the less specific "unsuccessful login attempt" message is the recommended approach.